 Under the rules, companies with over 250 employees are required to publish details of their gender pay gap and gender bonus gap annually.
 Firms must also calculate and publish the gender bonus gap, the proportion of men and women who get a bonus, and the proportion of men and women working at each quartile of the firm's pay distribution.

-8 steps to ensure your firm is prepared for the new gender pay gap reporting rules:
+8 steps for gender pay gap reporting compliance

 - Start planning what data you will need to collect - This should include the gross hourly rate, and taking into account paid leave, overtime expenses, and maternity pay etc. Think about what infrastructure, procedures and resources you'll need to adopt so that the right information is routinely collected and collated.